EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 #### Status

-- Create and host FAIR, standardized, and well-structured source code documentation
+We created the website http://fairsendd.eodchosting.eu/ hosting the documentation and APIs.

-- we created the website http://fairsendd.eodchosting.eu/ hosting the documentation and APIs
+It serves as a portal to all resources created by this project.
-- code to generate the documentation is published under MIT license at the [FAIRSenDD repository](https://github.com/EarthyScience/FAIRSenDD/tree/main/website)
+It includes tutorials on how to run the Julia package, the CWL workflow, as well as the scientific background of the underlying algorithm.
-- code examples are executed during documentation build as Quarto notebooks ensuring reproducibility of the documentation.
+The code to generate the documentation website is published under MIT license at the [FAIRSenDD repository](https://github.com/EarthyScience/FAIRSenDD/tree/main/website).
-- Specific documentation about functions of the underlying Julia package RQADeforestation.jl using Documenter [here](https://earthyscience.github.io/RQADeforestation.jl/dev/)
+Code examples are executed during documentation building as quarto notebooks ensuring reproducibility of the documentation.
-  -Write a user tutorial including an easy-to-read summary of the theory, assumptions, links to published papers, and methods, code on how to execute the example, as well as a description and implications of user-defined parameters enabling parameter tuning
+Creating reproducible documentation in multiple programming languages is challenging.

-- Tutorials on how to run the Julia package, the CWL workflow and the OGC API
+We created an example repository [danlooo/vitepress-quarto-docker](https://github.com/danlooo/vitepress-quarto-docker) to create a website with code examples in Julia, R and Python running in a reproducible code environment that can be used interactively using [Jupyter Binder](https://jupyter.org/binder).
-- Summary of the scientific background including description of the parameters
+Specific documentation about functions of the underlying Julia package RQADeforestation.jl is published using Documenter at [https://earthyscience.github.io/RQADeforestation.jl/dev](https://earthyscience.github.io/RQADeforestation.jl/dev/).

-- keep in mind that the documentation will probably change during the course of WP3: Code performance enhancement & Cloud platform integration
+Please note that the documentation will probably change during the course of WP3: Code performance enhancement & Cloud platform integration.

 ## WP3: Code performance enhancement & Cloud platform integration